bobanetwork/boba_legacy/boba_documentation/developer/account-abstraction/bundler-sdk.md

 #### Usage

 Note that SimpleAccountAPI either needs the `accountAddress` or the `factoryAddress` to be supplied.
-If the `factoryAddress` is supplied, also supply a `senderCreatorAddress`.
-Custom reverts are not supported and the sdk would use this senderCreatorAddress to compute the account address that will be deployed.
+If the `factoryAddress` is supplied, also supply a `entryPointWrapperAddress`.
+Custom reverts are not supported and the sdk would route the call through the entryPointWrapperAddress to compute the account address that will be deployed.

 If `accountAddress` is passed, the account is used as a sender when generating the userOp If `factoryAddress` is passed, the account will be generated on the fly.
 The userOp will include initCode and the precomputed address of the account and include it in the userOp.